Jenny Higham: Career

-In July 2021 it was confirmed that Jenny Higham will sit on the London Higher Board of Trustees as a co-opted member.
+In July 2021 it was confirmed that Jenny Higham sat on the London Higher Board of Trustees as a co-opted member until 2024.

 In July 2022 Jenny Higham was confirmed as a member of the Government's R&D People and Culture Ministerial Coordination Group.

-Professor Higham is also a Council member for the All-Party Parliamentary University Group, sitting until 2024.
+Higham is also a council member for the All-Party Parliamentary University Group, sitting until 2024.